Python3-Training/starfield/README.md

 A colorized, readily re-sizable starfield simulation using Python 3 & Tkinter.

-If you would like to learn how to use Python to create such graphics, then [you might enjoy my training](https://www.udemy.com/course/introduction-to-turtle-graphics).
+If you would like to learn how to use Python to create such graphics, then [you might enjoy this free training](https://www.udemy.com/course/introduction-to-turtle-graphics).

-To join our happy band of Pythoneers, also feel free to join us on [Facebook](https://www.facebook.com/groups/Python3Training).
+Also feel free to enjoy the free tutorial [Facebook](https://soft9000.com/PY3KTG/index.html).

 ![Larger, colorized, stars:](https://github.com/Python3-Training/starfield/blob/master/stars.gif)